virtuozzo/cloudscripting-docs/docs/creating-templates/user-input-parameters.md

 By default, this menu contains the <b>Uninstall</b> option.
 The rest of listed actions, if there are any, execute operations from the [application level events](/reference/events/#application-level-events) settings.

 The used properties for custom menus are the same as for custom buttons.
-Herewith, an appropriate menu field (instead of buttons) should be specified in order to adjust functionality exactly within menu list of add-ons plank.
+Herewith, an appropriate `menu` field (instead of `buttons`) should be specified in order to adjust functionality exactly within the menu list of the add-ons plank.

-Sample to set custom buttons within menu list of add-ons plank:
+Sample to set custom buttons within the menu list of the add-ons plank:
 ```
 {
   "jpsType": "update",